Secrets and Source Control: A Maturity Model

 September 4, 2015 | DevOps | Dustin Collins

 Today I want to talk about secrets and source control.
-Earlier this week, Carlo from humankode posted this article: How a bug in Visual Studio 2015 exposed my source code on GitHub and cost me $6,500 in a few hours.
+Earlier this week, Carlo from humankode posted an article about how a bug in Visual Studio 2015 exposed his source code on GitHub and cost him $6,500 in a few hours.
 In short, there is a bug in VS2015 that publishes your source code to a public repo even though you explictly say you want the repo to be private.
 His AWS keys were in the repo, a bot scanned them and launched a bunch of instances.
 That post has received a lot of attention, and it should.
 We should have full control over the visibility of the software we write, for a variety of reasons.
 However, public or private, if we check our credentials into source control we bear some responsibility for their misuse.
 In this post, I’ll cover three different ways to handle secrets in source control, framed in a maturity model.

 From least to most refined, this is the maturity model for secrets in source control:

 Most agree that this is a bad idea, for several reasons.
 I’m going to to focus on the friction it causes in collaborative environments.

 - Visibility into who/what has access to credentials is difficult.
 If you want to manage access to those credentials, you have to start locking down source control.
 And your CI system.
 And your Chef server.
 The list goes on.
 Now these tools that are meant for collaboration have a mess of rules to navigate.
 This limits their effectiveness and introduces bottlenecks (“file a ticket for access to that Jenkins job”).